huakim/python-requests-text/README.rst

-Requests-File
+Requests-Text
 =============

-Requests-File is a transport adapter for use with the `Requests`_ Python library to allow local filesystem access via file:\/\/ URLs.
+Requests-Text is a transport adapter for use with the `Requests`_ Python library to allow text under text:\/\/ URLs.

 To use: